smsharma/ChatJesseT/README.md

 # [ChatJesseT](https://chatjesset.com/)

 Created for April Fools' 2023 as a Flask app using OpenAI embeddings and chat completion.
+Uses the `gpt-3.5-turbo` model by default.
 With apologies to [Jesse Thaler](https://jthaler.net/).

 ![Screenshot of deployed website.](static/cjt_1.png)